purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-tabs.md

 ## Cards and task modules

-Discuss cards and task modules within context of tabs and include links to their respective design guidelines.
+Discuss cards and task modules within the context of tabs and include links to their respective design guidelines.
 Could also just be links to their guidelines.

 ## Mobile considerations